MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 tool, which can selectively limit the scope of the dangerous [IDL_DRSGetNCChanges](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-drsr/b63730ac-614c-431c-9501-28d6aca91894) operation.
 However, the project does not seem to be mature enough for production deployments.
-Its installation and configuration is cumbersome and requires deep understanding of the RPC protocol.
+Its installation and configuration are cumbersome and require deep understanding of the RPC protocol.
 Moreover, the binaries are not digitally signed, making them incompatible with some optional Windows security features, including [LSA Protection](https://learn.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection).
 As a result, the most common approach is to just monitor domain controllers for unexpected replication traffic.